logo

 In particular, service dogs offer an excellent example of how human preferences influence dog behavior and biology.
 Service dogs are trained to assist their owners with specific tasks and are known for their calm, friendly, and attentive dispositions.

 Unlike most pet dogs, service dogs are often attracted to strangers, even as puppies, which makes them uniquely suited to help people in need.
-Hare and Woods explained in The Atlantic that service dogs “fit into the life of their person in a way that many able-bodied dog owners want their pets to fit into theirs.”
+Service dogs “fit into the life of their person in a way that many able-bodied dog owners want their pets to fit into theirs.”

 This highlights how the traits that make service dogs ideal for their roles are also becoming increasingly desirable in pets.